Air pollution in Hong Kong: Major emission sources

+Other major air pollutants in Hong Kong include ozone and lead.
+Ozone can be called a secondary pollutant.
+Volatile organic compounds (VOCs) react with nitrogen oxides (NOx) to form ozone under sunlight, "which in turn helps the formation of fine particulates.
+The accumulation of ozone, fine particulates and other gaseous pollutants results in smog that reduces visibility."
+The production and concentration of ozone depends on the presence of primary pollutants and UV light.
+"In the presence of volatile organic compounds, high concentrations of ozone are formed.
+This type of pollution … is termed 'photochemical smog'."

 Effects

 Declining regional air quality means visibility has also decreased dramatically.
 In 2004, low visibility occurred 18 per cent of the time, the highest on record, according to the Hong Kong Observatory.

 Health implications

 The mortality rate from vehicular pollution can be twice as high near heavily travelled roads, based on a study conducted in the Netherlands at residences 50 metres from a main road and 100 metres from a freeway.
 Since millions of people in Hong Kong live and work in close proximity to busy roads, this presents a major health risk to city residents.
 The Hong Kong Medical Association estimates that air pollution can exacerbate asthma, impair lung function and raise the risk of cardio-respiratory death by 2 to 3 per cent for every increase of 10 micrograms per cubic metre of pollutants.
 Studies by local public health experts have found that these roadside pollution levels are responsible for 90,000 hospital admissions and 2,800 premature deaths every year.
 In 2009 the Australian government highlighted that air pollution in Hong Kong could exacerbate some medical conditions.

 Former Chief Executive Donald Tsang declared that the high life-expectancy of Hong Kong demonstrates that concerns over air quality were not justified.

 Professor Anthony Hedley, chair of community medicine at Hong Kong University, said: "Tsang is badly advised on current public health issues."
 Hedley added that air pollution levels in Hong Kong were extremely high, and could affect the lungs, blood vessels and heart.
 James Tien, former Chairman of the Liberal Party of Hong Kong, retorted, "Can [Tsang] really be confident that, if pollution continues to worsen, will he be able to promise the same life expectancy for our children and for our grandchildren?"